 Failure to send in the dissertation and all materials on time will cause a delay in defense.

 Candidates are required to prepare a 20-30 minute presentation for the defense.
 The candidates must also bring printed signature pages to the defense.
-The signature pages may be printed on regular printer paper starting Spring 2019.
-If the candidate is part of the Distance Ed cohorts, they will need to reach out to the Program Associate (Audrey Jones; email@example.com) for assistance with printing.
-The oral defense is a formal occasion, however candidates are encouraged to invite family, friends, and colleagues to the hearing.
+As of Spring 2019, the signature pages may be printed on regular printer paper.
+If the candidate is part of the Distance Education cohorts, they will need to reach out to the Program Associate (Elizabeth Fields; email@example.com) for assistance with printing.
+The oral defense is a formal occasion; however, candidates are encouraged to invite family, friends and colleagues to the hearing.
 In addition, the Program Associate will make a formal announcement of the defense to the Appalachian State University community.

 If the candidate passes the defense, they will be reintroduced to the community with their new title.
 If the candidate fails to pass the defense, they will be required to make substantial changes and defend at a later date.
 If a candidate fails to pass the defense more than once, the Director and Associate Director will determine the future of the candidate in the program.
 Barring extenuating circumstances, the candidate will likely be counseling out of the Doctoral Program.